PTUK's Complaint Procedures

 - Professional Conduct Hearing

 keep complainants informed of the progress and timescales of each stage, as they will be dealt with,

 Phone 01825 761143 stating that you wish to complain about a PTUK Member, with brief details and your

 own contact phone number.
 You will then be given an email or postal address for you to provide more

-Alternatively you can write to:
+Alternatively, you can write to:

-The Chief Executive
+The Chief Executive Play Therapy UK

-The Coach House
+The Coach House Belmont Road

-East Sussex TN22 1BP
+Uckfield East Sussex

 Mark your letter 'Highly Confidential and Urgent'.